securefederatedai/openfl/docs/about/features_index/taskrunner.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-    You have to built an |productName| image.
+    You have to built an OpenFL image.
 See :ref:`install_docker` for details.

-1. Run the |productName| image.
+1. Run the OpenFL image.

     .. code-block:: console

        $ docker run -it --network host openfl

-You can now experiment with |productName| in the container.
+You can now experiment with OpenFL in the container.
 For example, you can test the project pipeline with the `"Hello Federation" bash script <https://github.com/intel/openfl/blob/develop/tests/github/test_hello_federation.sh>`_.

 .. _running_the_federation_docker_workspace: